TheEpicBlock/PolyMc/docs/api/item-polys.md

 ```
 *note: if your modded item is damageable, replace `CustomModelDataPoly` with `DamageableItemPoly`*
 This will Poly your item as usual, just using a diamond sword instead of a stick.
 It will automatically allocate a CMD value for it.

+## Global item polys
+Global item polys are applied to all items before they are sent to the client.
+Global item polys implement `ItemTransformer` and can be registered using `PolyRegistry#registerGlobalItemPoly`.
+Keep in mind that, like normal item polys, global item polys should *never* modify the input itemstack directly.

 # The CustomModelDataManager